kluctl/www-kluctl.io/content/en/docs/reference/deployments/images.md

 ## images.get_image()

-This is solved via a Jinja2 function that is available in all templates/resources.
+This is solved via a templating function that is available in all templates/resources.
 The function is part of the global `images` object and expects the following arguments:

 `images.get_image(image, latest_version)`